wevre/transit-dart/README.md

 ## Testing

-To run the roundtrip verification tests in `transit-format`, first ensure Dart>=0.8.84 and Java 8 are installed, then do the following:
+To run the roundtrip verification tests in `transit-format`, first ensure Dart>=2.19.1 and Java 8 are installed, then do the following:

 1. Set up a testing directory where `transit-format` and `transit-dart` can be cloned side-by-side.
-We have a fork `transit-format` that has support for testing `transit-dart` all ready to go.
+We have a fork of `transit-format` that has support for testing `transit-dart` all ready to go.
 Clone this to your test folder.

 ```sh